ferdunt/HackerRank/Plus Minus/README.md

 The solution to this problem is written in JavaScript the detail about the problem is below and you can check the solution above.

-## 💬 Description 💬

-Given an array of integers, calculate the ratios of its elements that are positive, negative, and zero.
-Print the decimal value of each fraction on a new line with places after the decimal.

 ## 🥚 Input 🥚

 ```